cvrlab308/GPAFormer/README.md

 Code release for GPAFormer: Graph-guided Patch Aggregation Transformer for Efficient 3D Medical Image Segmentation.

 This repository is prepared for source-code release only.
-It intentionally does not include pretrained weights, dataset split files, inference/evaluation scripts, experiment logs, result tables, medical images, or generated predictions.

 ## Repository Contents